RiemerBug/uc-2018-developing-your-own-widget/demos/3-simple-view/STEPS.md

 ## Complete

-We're done with this step!
+We're done with this set of steps!
 Compile, view, and proceed to the [next steps](../4-updated-view/STEPS.md).